virbrussa/M4Labs/README.md

 ### What is a lab?

-I know , there are many models, typologies, cases of “laboratories” .
-For #M4labs just want to consider this  first approach : is a innovation space where are used collaboratives and open practices, methodologies and  methods to propose, share, prototype ideas, products, processes  to achieve the goal of solve ( but also research, think, experiment) problems related to the complex global context.
-There are ones from  humanitarian, citizen, academics, gov fields.
+We know , there are many models, typologies, cases of “laboratories” .
+We just want to considerer for #M4labs this  first approach : is an innovation space where are used collaboratives and open practices, methodologies and methods .
+The lab field search for prototype ideas or products, processes  to achieve the aim of problems resolution ( but also research, think, experiment) linked to the glob al issues.

+There are many types of labs : humanitarian, citizen, academics, governmental .
+They are called Fablab, Psilab, Hubs, Living Labs, MakerSpaces etc.

 ### What is a methodology?
+(Methods)

 How we do that.
-A philosophy, paradigm.
-The steps by steps explanation of the process regarding a particular method(1).
+It´s a philosophy, a paradigm.
+The methology is a steps by steps explanation of the process regarding a particular method(1).

 *Examples*: the most popular methodology/phases used are: Empathize,Define,Ideate , Prototype, Test (from Design-Thinking).
 We can sum the recent  People-Led Innovation Methodology -Define, Ideate, Experiment, Expand-.
 So, we will  see diverse activities, tools incorporate to the labs spaces.
 These scattered  products/resources used by each steps  will be our research objects.

-1-Note:  we can find some literature related to labs where methodology is the same or is used like method.
+1-Note:  we can find some literature research related to labs where methodology is the same or is used like method.

-## What is the problem
+## What is the problem?

 <ul>
-<li>Dispersed experiences.
-Lack of a common space for reunite the products/activities related to this type of methodologies.</li>

-<li>These activities/steps of the methodologies used by labs or collaboratives spaces several times  remain  “invisibles”.</li>

-<li>Lack of interest on the role and the real impact of the “methodologies”  to the openness/democratization on the labs contexts.</li>
+<li>The methodologies experiences are diffused and hard to track.
+We can´t found a common space/platform that may includes the activities and products wich come from methologies practices.</li>

+<li>Many times the resources originate in a lab space remain  “invisibles” and unaccesible if we take the open data principles.</li>

+<li>There is a reference lack of  “methodologies” practices in the context of labs (research, documentation, OER) related to the openness, collaboration and democratization of knowledge .</li>

 </ul>

-## What is the solution
+## What is the solution?

 <ul>
 <li>A lots of the steps (from methodologies/methods processes) used for labs are distributed as digital resources - video, papers, images, photos,tweets- across the all Web.
 We need reunite its on a unique space to democratize the knowledge, practice and help the reproducibility issue.
-We can do it thinking about a  Methodologies Expedition to search ones. </li>
+We can do it thinking about a  MethodologiesLab Expedition to search ones. </li>
 <li>I think ones of the benefits of reunite on a digital platform ( second phase of #M4Labs) the different cases - as  open educational resources - of methodologies used by labs can help to put in evidence the linked practices within open movements.</li>
   </ul>

 ## How can #M4labs help fix the gaps

-As a first step towards achieving that objective we search the visible findings.
-The resources used on the process such as canvas templates, images, photos, documents, videos.
-I called this first task:** Methodologies Expedition ** (a remix of the School of Data methodology ).
+The first step is the possibility of explore and search resources used from the labs as canvas templates, images, photos, documents, videos to systematize them based on a ** Methodologies Expedition ** .
+For that we recycle the following methodology -> the School of Data methodology .
 Here you can see the Guidelines and Spreadsheet.(SOON!)
 Locate useful  dimensions to understand the current “ state of the art” of lab methodologies.
-For that I will use two open surveys as a complementary tool for track info.
 Future Steps/Goals: Intervews,Digital Repository, Taxonomy,   Workshops about OER´s for lab methodologies and more.
 Create an OPEN CANVAS .
 Your ideas!
 Soon the Roadmap!